 1. To insert a new row, click Insert > Rows.
 A new row will be added above the one you currently have selected, using the same formulas and formatting of the row above.

 Feel bogged down by extra details?
-Here’s how to trim the fat from your project schedule.
+Here’s how to trim the fat from your project schedule spreadsheet in Excel.

 1. To delete an existing row, click on the row you want to remove.
 Go to Edit > Delete, and choose Entire Row.